-If a competitor has an issue or protest to make regarding their Competition Body Championship during the event, the first step should be to contact the event organizer and/or WCE Representative on site.
+If a competitor has an issue or protest to make regarding their CB Championship during the event, the first step should be to contact the event organizer and/or WCC Representative on site.
 All problems should be attempted to be resolved as soon as possible.
 On-site solutions are the most effective and appropriate.
 Appeals made after the competition's end are more difficult to effectively arbitrate.

-If the event organizer decides the issue and/or protest can be solved on-site, the event organizer will contact the involved party or parties to ensure fair representation.
-The competitor's issue and/or protest will be discussed, and a decision will be made jointly, on-site by the event organizer and the designated onsite WCE Representative.
-The event organizer and/or WCE Rep will inform the competitor of the decision.
+If the event organizer decides the issue and/or protest can be solved on-site, the event organizer will contact the involved party/parties to ensure fair representation.
+The competitor's issue and/or protest will be discussed, and a decision will be made jointly, on-site by the event organizer and the designated onsite WCC Representative.
+The CB event organizer and/or WCC Rep will inform the competitor of the decision.

-If the issue requires a written appeal, this should be made directly to the Competition Body and WCE Representative via email within 24 hours of the incident.
-If the appeal is logistics-related, the CB is fully responsible for the investigation and any arbitration if applicable.
-If the appeal is judge or rules related, the WCE Representative may investigate the issue and provide a suggested arbitration.
-The CB and WCE Rep must report all written appeals to WCE within 24 hours of receipt.
-However, WCE does not directly certify or manage Competition Body judges or volunteers, and so cannot arbitrate their actions.
+If the competitor wishes to appeal the decision, they should utilize the complaint form available on the website at https://wcc.coffee/rules-regulations within 24 hours of the incident.
+The complaint will be sent directly to the CB and the WCC Rep indicated in the submission.
+If the appeal is logistics-related, the CB is fully responsible for the investigation and any arbitration, if applicable.
+The WCC Rep must participate in this process by consulting on the appeal.
+If the appeal is judge or rules related, the WCC Rep will investigate the issue and provide a suggested arbitration to the CB.
+The CB is always responsible for responding to the complaint in written form and is considered the primary contact for complaints at CB events.

+The CB and WCC Rep must report all written appeals to the WCC staff within 24 hours of receipt.
+However, WCC staff does not directly certify or manage Competition Body judges or volunteers, and so cannot arbitrate their actions.
 Appeals from CB events may take additional time to address; the person submitting the appeal should expect to see a resolution within 30 days.